SEI-R-2-22/u1_lesson_flex_grid/README.md

 <br>

-- Running the Live Server shows that we've made a mess.
+- Refreshing the page shows that we've made a mess.
 But notice how each **grid item** is simply being placed in each cell across the columns from left to right.
 This is the default behavior.

 - However, we need both the `<nav>` and the `<footer>` to span two columns each...